Traveling with a backpack is easy! But choosing the best backpack for travel is a bit more complicated.

 The Best Large Backpacks For Travel

 If minimalist travel isn’t your thing, the next seven travel backpack reviews are for you!
-Great recommendations to buy a travel backpack that is good, comfortable to carry around and can be used as a checked in luggage.
+Great recommendations to buy a travel backpack that is good, comfortable to carry around, and can be used as checked-in luggage.

-- Gemma Armit from Two Scots Abroad: Vango Freedom 80 litre Backpack
+Gemma Armit from Two Scots Abroad: Vango Freedom 80 liter Backpack

 “ I laugh when I look back at 2011 when I attempted to save money while purchasing a backpack.
 Let’s just say $40 gets you a disintegrated rucksack after three weeks of holidaying!
 Since Craig and I were taking 18 months out to travel, I researched hard intensely which backpack to buy and was willing to invest to ensure we returned with our belongings intact.
-I opted for the Vango Freedom 80 – litre backpack for two reasons.
+I opted for the Vango Freedom 80-litre backpack for two reasons.
 Firstly, I liked how the rucksack zipped open like a suitcase – no rummaging about trying to find things at the bottom of the bag.
-Secondly, the 80 litre Vango comes with a small 20 – litre day bag which zips on / off the larger backpack.
-This is handy for multi – day treks, days out in the city, and trips to the beach! ”
+Secondly, the 80-liter Vango comes with a small 20-liter day bag which zips on/off the larger backpack.
+This is handy for multi-day treks, days out in the city, and trips to the beach! ”

-Find out what Gemma carries on hers large travel backpack.
-Check her travel packing list for females, it’s awesome, especially if you go on a long term trip.
-And here you can buy your Vango Freedom 80 litre Backpack.
+Find out what Gemma carries on her large travel backpack.
+Check her travel packing list for females, it’s awesome, especially if you go on a long-term trip.
+And here you can buy your Vango Freedom 80 liter Backpack.